TIWG/org.omg.oti.uml.core/README.md

 If you change the SBT build specification, close the project in Eclipse.
 Use SBT to re-generate the Eclipse metadata.
 Re-open the project in Eclipse.

+## Scala & Java interoperability

+The OTI is written in Scala; experience from the MagicDraw & Papyrus adapters confirms that calling Java libraries from Scala code in OTI is not a problem.

+However, writing Java applications that use the Scala OTI is more difficult with current Scala 2.11; however, []the planned improvements for Scala 2.12](http://www.scala-lang.org/news/2.12-roadmap) should improve the interoperability for the OTI as well.